 Curaleaf, 4237 US-130 South, Edgewater Park

-Consumers should check the websites of the approved retailers for specific information on hours of operation.
+Consumers should check the websites of the approved retailers for specific information on opening and for hours of operation.

 Recreational cannabis customers will be able to buy up to 1 ounce of dried flower or up to 5 grams of concentrates, resins, or oils, or 10 100mg packages of ingestible items in a single transaction.

 “We encourage everyone to be safe – buy only from licensed dispensaries and start low and go slow.
 Remember that the laws against impaired driving apply to being high,” cautioned Brown.
 “Our guests from neighboring states should remember it is illegal to transport cannabis across state lines.”

 - Do: Be patient – expect long lines and wait your turn to be served.

 - Do: Start low and go slow – follow product instructions and remember ingestible products can take longer to take effect than smoking or vaping.
 Call NJ Poison Center at 800-222-1222 if you are concerned you may have ingested or used too much.

 - Do: Store your legal cannabis products securely, out of the reach of kids.
 Legal cannabis products are in child safe packaging, but always keep them secure and out of the reach of anyone under the age of 21.

 - Don’t: Drive while high.
 Driving under the influence of cannabis is illegal and dangerous.

 - Don’t: Cross state lines.
 It is illegal to transport legal cannabis products from New Jersey outside of New Jersey.

 - Don’t: Buy more than one ounce.
 Consumers can’t purchase more than an ounce in a single transaction, and legally cannot possess more than one ounce at any time.
 Consumers could face criminal penalties if they disregard these limits.